terracotaPie/EventMaster/Software Dev Process Notes.md

 - We will write our User Stories ourselves
 - Use Trello board for the User Stories
-- Frontend done in Angular.js
+- Frontend done in Angular.js and Twitter Bootstrap
 - Backed most likely in Python + Django SQL
 - Scrum: leave a message on Slack every night, even if we did nothing
 - Scrum Master: Martin Petkov